Neonatal Physician Assistant Residency Program

 - Provide high-quality front-line care for infants in the delivery room, well-baby nursery and neonatal intensive care unit

 - Provide thorough follow-up care to newborns and infants

-The Neonatal PA Residency Program begins with two weeks of classroom didactics, simulation training and observation.
+The Neonatal PA Residency Program begins with three weeks of classroom didactics, simulation training and observation.
 This “boot camp” serves as an orientation to the field of neonatology.

-Following the two-week orientation, residents will attend weekly learning sessions that will include lectures, simulations and skills training.
+Following the three-week orientation, residents will attend weekly learning sessions that will include lectures, simulations and skills training.